-- A. Civil-Probate.
-Civil or probate applications involving injunctive relief, extraordinary writs, provisional remedies and all other civil or probate orders including orders shortening time (other than in family law matters) shall be presented to the assigned civil-probate judge.
-Notice shall be given pursuant to California Rule of Court 3.1203.
-Said ex parte applications shall be presented as set out below. - 1.
-In the Nevada City Court, a party seeking an application shall reserve a date and a hearing time with the appropriate judicial assistant before filing an application; applications shall be filed by 4:00 p.m. the day before the hearing on the ex parte application. - 2.
-In the Truckee Branch Court, a party seeking an application shall reserve a date and a 1:30 p.m. hearing time with the appropriate civil clerk before filing an application; applications shall be filed by 4:00 p.m. the day before the hearing on the ex parte application. - B. Criminal.
+A. Civil-Probate.
+Civil or probate applications involving injunctive relief, extraordinary writs, provisional remedies and all other civil or probate orders including orders shortening time (other than in family law matters) shall be presented to the assigned civil-probate judicial officer.
+Notice shall be given pursuant to California Rules of Court, rule 3.1203.
+Said ex parte applications shall be presented as set out below.

+- 1. A party seeking an application shall file the pleadings by 4:00 p.m. the court day before the hearing on the ex parte application. - 2.
+In the Truckee Branch, a party seeking an application shall contact the Truckee Branch clerk's office to obtain a hearing time before filing an application. - B. Criminal.
 Applications involving criminal matters shall be presented to the assigned criminal law judge.
 New matters not involving any pending case shall also be presented to the assigned criminal law judge.
-If a case has not been assigned to a particular judge the application shall be presented to the Clerk's Office, Suite 7, for consideration by an available judge for Nevada City court cases and to the Clerk's Office in Truckee for Truckee court cases. - C. Family Law-Juvenile Law.
-Applications involving juvenile court and family law matters shall be presented as set forth in Rule 5.01.

-- D. Appellate Department.
-Applications involving matters pending before the Appellate Department shall be presented to the presiding judge of the Appellate Department. - E. Truckee Branch.
-All applications regarding files pending or transferred to the Truckee Branch shall be presented to the judge of the Truckee Branch.
-Contact the clerk in the Truckee Branch to determine when applications should be filed. - F. Unavailability or disqualification.
-If the judge to whom an application should be presented under this rule is unavailable (i.e., not physically present) or is disqualified, or in cases of emergency, the application is to be presented to the presiding judge, the assistant presiding judge, or any other non-disqualified judge of the court, in the foregoing order of preference. - G. The manner of giving notice of the ex parte application may include notice by cellular phone text messaging.
-(Amended July 1, 2016.)
+If a case has not been assigned to a particular judge, the application shall be presented for consideration by an available judicial officer. - C. Family Law-Juvenile Law.
+Applications involving juvenile court and family law matters shall be presented as set forth in Local Rule 5.01. - D. Appellate Division.
+Applications involving matters pending before the Appellate Division shall be presented to the Presiding Judge of the Appellate Division. - E. Unavailability or disqualification.
+If the judge to whom an application should be presented under this rule is unavailable (i.e., not physically present) or is disqualified, or in cases of emergency, the application is to be presented to the Presiding Judge, the Assistant Presiding Judge, or any other non-disqualified judge of the court, in the foregoing order of preference. - F. The manner of giving notice of the ex parte application may include notice by cellular phone text messaging.